bstatcomp/RandomCL/README.md

 #### `xorshift1024`

 1024-bit xorshift generator.
 State is shared between 32 threads.
-As it uses barriers, all threads of a work group must call the generator at same time, even if they do not require the result.
-In `localRNGs.h` header is function `RNGLocal::xorshift1024_local_mem`, that calculates required state size given local size.
+As it uses barriers, all threads of a work group must call the generator at the same time, even if they do not require the result.
+In `localRNGs.h` header is the function `RNGLocal::xorshift1024_local_mem` that calculates required state size given local size.
 See "examplePrintLocal".